helm/charts/stable/airflow/README.md

 To use an existing volume, pass the name to `logsPersistence.existingClaim`.
 Otherwise, a new volume will be created.

+Note that it is also possible to persist logs by mounting a `PersistentVolume` to the log directory (`/usr/local/airflow/logs` by default) using `airflow.extraVolumes` and `airflow.extraVolumeMounts`.

 Refer to the `Mount a Shared Persistent Volume` section above for details on using persistent volumes.

 ## Service monitor